SuperMairio/1320071.github.io/aboutme.md

 ## About me

 4th year BSc(Hons) Ethical Hacking at Abertay University and currently the president of the <a href="https://twitter.com/abertayfemsoc">Feminist society</a>.
 Outside of university I love art, Python 3 and my very fat cat.
 When I'm not attending Rocky I spend my free time doing small coding projects, drawing and making resin dice.
 I also really enjoy going to InfoSec conferences/CTFs/events (when there's not a global pandemic on) and I have been to; Cyber Re:coded 2018, BSides Glasgow 2018, the Scottish Universities Cyber Challenge 2019, Le Tour De Hack 2019, BSides Scotland 2019, BSides London 2019.
-I have also volunteered at Securi-tay 2018 and 2019 as well as BSides Manchester 2019.
+I have also volunteered at Securi-tay 2018 and 2019 as well as BSides Manchester 2019 and LTDH 2019.

 #### Fun facts

 - Can eat any food with chopsticks (apart from soup but I will give it a go)
 - Unashamed light mode user
 - Know a slightly concerning amount of Star Wars trivia

 ---